Q: Are PVA music students required to take private lessons?

 Q: What time commitment is required to be a PVA music student?

-Music students typically attend 1 – 3 morning or after school rehearsals per week.
+Music students typically attend one to three morning or after school rehearsals per week.
 In addition, Jazz Ensembles and Vocal Jazz meet either before or after school two or three times per week and those programs are by audition only.
 Music students perform at several concerts and events and tour each year.
 Tours take place in the province, within Canada, or internationally.

 Q: When do PVA music students take Leadership in the Arts 35 or Entrepreneurial Art?